 Limited choices, simple design, doubles as a placemat.
 This Toronto-based, Cuban-inspired joint is covering all their menu design bases.

-These menus come rolled just like your maki!
+These food menus come rolled just like your maki!

 This Orlando-based Cuban joint keeps it easy to read on their behind-the-counter menu board.